0x23/Open-Fluid-Bearing/README.md

 -Tutorial
 -Application

-* Pick a descriptive name and add the document type to the front: 'Build-Graphite_Rotary_Bearing.rtf'
+* Pick a descriptive name and add the document type to the front: *Build-Graphite_Rotary_Bearing.rtf*
 * Write your document using Open Office or other compatible software.
 Note that currently PDF files should not be used as they are not editable.
 * Generate a new folder within the project named exactly like your document and copy your document there.
 * Add a preview picture (JPG approx. 500 x 500 pixel) to your document folder.